We Are Debt Free, But I Wish We Weren’t.

 I’ll probably always feel a sense of guilt about our financial situation.
 Of course, from a financial aspect, I’m beyond grateful and it has not sunk in that we are debt free.
 But of course, I feel guilty that this is how it happened, and all of this while still in a time of grieving has been a lot to handle emotionally.
 Really, I’m just going to leave it at that because I don’t even know how what to think still.
 I can’t believe we are debt free, but much moreso I cannot believe that my dad has been gone from this earth for over half a year.
 Maybe being thousands of miles from home has kept this from seeming real, but I am finding it hard to believe everything that has happened.

 My mom is doing well also.
-Financially, she is in Baby Step 7, except she is working because she wants to.
+She is financially independent, and is working because she wants to.
 She is set and I’m very grateful for that.
 Again, if you don’t have term life insurance – get it now.
 She is handling everything emotionally better than I would’ve expected.
 My parents are very strong Christians, so she is at peace with everything and I’m so grateful for that as well.
 Her and my dad were an amazing example of marriage, and it’s hard to believe I won’t be planning their 50th Wedding Anniversary party someday.

 I named this blog “budgetsandkale” because I had hoped to be blogging once debt free and when planning a home and beyond.
 I knew we would always want to be on a budget and that we would want to live healthy.
 I always imagined blogging through all of the baby steps.
 I NEVER thought this would all happen so soon, and would’ve never imagined the circumstances.